deep PACO: Combining statistical models with deep learning for exoplanet detection and characterization in direct imaging at high contrast: Source characterization algorithm

 The number $P$ of synthetic sources (which also corresponds to the number of patches) used at training time is an additional hyper-parameter obeying a trade-off.
 On the one hand, it should be large enough to be representative of the variety of real sources in terms of flux and locations.
 On the other hand, it should be sufficiently small to avoid over-fitting on the training set.
 These expected behaviors are confirmed by numerical experiments presented in Fig. \ref{fig:training_set_size_characterization}.
 The error at small angular separations increases with $P$ since this is the area of the field of view the more subject to data leakages when generating multiple samples from a few tens of pixels only.
 The overall performance also degrades when $P$ is too small.
 Based on this study, we include $P=40,000$ patches in our training set since it leads to the smallest ARE averaged over the whole of view.

 Concerning the source's sampling strategy, we are interested at evaluation time in assessing the performance of the model per angular separation.
 As such, it is natural to sample test sources uniformly in the polar coordinates system.
 However, polar sampling is detrimental during the training phase, as pixels at short angular separations would be over-represented in the training set, leading to an over-fitting of the model in this area.
+It can be noted that this effect does not occur in the detection stage of the proposed approach given that the training sets consist of full frames of pre-processed observations; each pixel of the field of view being equally represented in the training base.
 We experimentally observed that sampling training sources uniformly in the Cartesian coordinates system reduces significantly over-fitting at short angular separations, without degrading performance in the rest of the field of view.
 As a result, we opt during training for a uniform sampling of the coordinates of synthetic sources in the Cartesian system.

 Concerning the optimization process, pairs of samples $\lbrace \widebreve{\V p}^{[p]} ; \alpha^{[p]} \rbrace$ are pre-generated before training and evaluation.
 As for the detection stage, each realization $p$ is unique to limit over-fitting as best as possible.
 Unlike the detection stage, the characterization stage operates on a single patch (instead of the $T$ temporal images), thus allowing to chose a batch size higher than one to improve the stability and to reduce the computation time of the optimization process.
 In practice, the batch size is fixed at 1024.
 The number of epochs is fixed at 300, which shown to be sufficient to reach convergence of the network weights for all the considered observations.
 For each training epoch, the full set of training samples is fed as input of the network in a random order.
 The model optimization is performed with Adam \citep{kingma2014adam} with a learning rate of $10^{-3}$.
 As for the detection stage, the optimization of the network weights is done in PyTorch \citep{NEURIPS2019_9015} on either Tesla V100 or GTX 1080 Ti cards.
 The pre-processing step is highly parallelized, and it is run on CPUs.